basantashrestha055/chatter/README.md

 2. npm run start
 3. Voila

-REMEMBER TO UPDATE THE .env.example file with your credentials.
+REMEMBER TO ADD THE .env file with reference from .env.example file with your credentials.